Mikey Eyssimont

-Michael Eyssimont (born September 9, 1996) is an American professional ice hockey forward for the Boston Bruins of the National Hockey League (NHL).
+Michael Eyssimont (born September 9, 1996) is an American professional ice hockey player who is a forward for the Boston Bruins of the National Hockey League (NHL).
 He was drafted in the fifth round, 142nd overall, by the Los Angeles Kings in the 2016 NHL entry draft.

 Early life

 Eyssimont was born on September 9, 1996, in Littleton, Colorado, to George and Nancy Eyssimont.
 He began playing street hockey after being gifted a pair of rollerblades for his fifth birthday.
 He began playing ice hockey when he was eight and would continue playing roller hockey in the warmer months until he turned 13.
 Eyssimont spent his minor ice hockey career with the Colorado Thunderbirds of the Tier 1 Elite Hockey League.
 He led the league in scoring during the 2012–13 season with 48 goals and 43 assists in 40 games.

 Playing career

 Junior

 After leaving the Thunderbirds, Eyssimont began his junior ice hockey career with the Fargo Force of the United States Hockey League (USHL).
 During the 2013–14 season, he scored 14 goals and 30 points in 58 games for Fargo.
 He followed this with 17 goals and 36 points during the 2014–15 season before a March 2015 trade to the Sioux Falls Stampede.
 After the trade, Eyssimont added another 13 points in 14 regular season games for Sioux Falls.
 He helped the Stampede capture the 2015 Clark Cup with a team-leading 16 points (seven goals and nine assists) in 19 postseason games.